At it’s most basic level, suffering is the inner drama we create

 Which imaginary world describes you?

-You’re an online entrepreneur.
-You’re usually working in a solitary environment from a home office or, on a warm sunny day, from a coffee shop near your home.
+If you’re self-employed or a freelancer like I used to be, then you’re usually working in a solitary environment from a home office or, on a warm sunny day, from a coffee shop near your home.
 You dream of traveling the country or the world doing what you do, but the financials haven’t worked out that way just yet.
 What’s worse is that you feel your enterprise is invisible.

 If you could just get a handle on the stress, you feel you’d be fine.
 O yeah, a regular cash flow would be nice, too.
-Recently you’ve noticed that your writing is suffering and more often than not, you’re feeling depressed because the stresses of business are greater than you anticipated when you quit for job to find freedom.
+Recently you’ve noticed that your writing is suffering and more often than not, you’re feeling depressed because the stresses of business are greater than you anticipated when you quit a job to find freedom.
 Freedom…if only.

 You didn’t plan on little Johnny getting a cold and missing school today.
 You have so many things to do before your in-laws arrive and Johnny being at home, while it’s obviously the best place for him, is getting in the way of you making the house perfect before your mother-in-law shows up.